luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

     (cog-execute!
         (State
             (Concept "counter")
-            (DefinedSchemaNode "five")
+            (DefinedSchema "five")
         )
     )

 But without the :code:`cog-execute!`, the :code:`StateLink` connects :scheme:`(Concept "counter")` to :scheme:`(DefinedSchemaNode "five")`, and not to :scheme:`(NumberNode 5)`.
-The :code:`DefinedSchemaNode` will be replaced by the node it represents, but only in an execution context.
+The :code:`DefinedSchemaNode` will be replaced by the node it represents, but only when it is reduced by executing it.

 Basic Subroutines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^